textwire/textwire.github.io/docs/guide.md

 In this example, for our home page, we tell Textwire to use the "home.textwire.html" file and pass the variables that we want to inject into the template.
 The `textwire.PrintFile` function will then parse the file and print the result to the `http.ResponseWriter` object.

 ## 💡 Features

+- You can use package to parse a string with embedded Textwire code
+- You can use package as a templating language for your application
+- Language syntax is similar to Go's syntax
+- You can define layouts and insert content into them
+- You can define aliases for specific paths
+- You can use "ternary expressions" and "if statements" to conditionally render content
+- Textwire is fully tested

 ## 🔍 Parse a string